 Malaga Spain

 We stopped in Malaga, Spain, for a day to check out the town after hearing from other travelers that it was a “not-to-be-missed” destination.
 While this may be true for the more wealthy of travelers, it is not a hot-spot, so to speak, for backpackers.
+We have had several people comment that we absolutely need to give Malaga a second chance, so I hope we can make it back during our holidays to Spain 2014.
 With prices in Euros, and the Euro-dollar conversion not in the our favor, we found Malaga to be an exorbitantly expensive town full of cafés, corny souvenir shops and an excess of establishments that catered directly to those disembarking of luxury yachts and cruise ships.
 On the main drag, several men and women painted their bodies the color of silver or bronze and stood still in various positions, pretending to be monuments.
 It was interesting to see so many talented people, several musicians, dancers and people in costume.
 We watched the chaos on main street for a while before heading towards the Picasso museum and exhibit, which we found swamped with tour groups and costing $10 a person for entrance, so we continued to walk around town, simply enjoying the unparalleled architecture of the coastal area.

 Castle